-Scaling Human-Centered Design at Capital One
+Scaling Human-Centered Design

 Role: Director of Design Practices | Design Research & Operations